-Join David Gassner for an in-depth discussion in this video Grouping related values in structs, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Grouping related values in structs, part of Learning Go.

 - The struct type in Go is a data structure.…Structs are similar in purpose and function…to C's struct and Java's classes.…They encapsulate both data and methods,…but unlike Java, Go doesn't have an inheritance model.…You don't have concepts like super or sub-structs.…Each structure is independent,…with its own fields for data management…and optionally its own methods.…In this video I'll focus on fields for data,…and I'll show you methods later.…